jameskimmel/deSEC_DynDNS/README.md

 **Don't forget the change the path to your home directory.**

 ### OPNsense
-SSH into your OPNsense and press the option 8 to enter the shell.
+SSH into your OPNsense shell.
 OPNsense does not have nano installed, so we use vi instead to edit files.
 ```bash
 vi /usr/local/opnsense/service/conf/actions.d/actions_desecdyndns.conf